EAL-IT-Technology/RaspberryFun/raspberry/connecting.md

 3. Saving the profile

     Type in Session name and click “Save”.
-Select the session and click “Open” /*In Windows, in case of a security prompt – click “Yes”.
-It’s safe. :) /.
+Select the session and click “Open”

+    In Windows, in case of a security prompt – click “Yes”.

     ![Downloading putty](PuTTY - Screenshot (2).jpg)